Childcare commons: Of feminist subversions of community and commune in Barcelona

 These groups don’t just make the personal political, but also bring the political down to the embodied level, reflecting on ways of being affected, situated and response-able in relation to different problems or policies.
 Public systems, municipal politics, administrative procedures, modalities of exclusions: all those are analyzed and debated.
 As such, seen through Tronto’s care phases, these chat groups channel concern or ‘caring about’ but, moreover, also organize action as taking care of, facilitate care-giving as sharing care work and practice, enable the sharing of vulnerability and uncertainty to affirm care-receiving, and foster caring-with as feminist or neighbourhood solidarity.
 Caring-about corresponds to concern, as the moment of recognizing a need; taking-care-of corresponds to action, to address the need; care-giving corresponds to practice and labor, as continuous and embodied care; and care-receiving corresponds to being vulnerable and shaping interdependency (Tronto, 1993).
 Caring-with, which Tronto (2009) added to her influential theory later on in the context of her work on caring democracy, corresponds to solidarity.
 Holding those five phases together, mother’s ‘networking’ functions on premises well opposed to those of neoliberal networking for jobs or status.
 It is reproductive commoning par excellence, as diffuse, multilayered and multitasking cooperation and collective care.
 Such reproductive commoning thrives on addressing multiple and changing needs, rather than centering on a single resource or task.

 Mothers’ networks and chat groups are key motors of the contemporary movement of rearguard or retaguardia politics in Spain (Malo et al., 2016), which articulate a new feminist politics of mothering (Del Olmo, 2013, 2014; León, 2017; Llopis, 2015; Merino, 2017; Vivas, 2019).
-A powerful response to female precarization, the loneliness of nuclear family and solo parenting, as well as to the neoliberal fragmentation of care, space and time (Del Olmo, 2013), this movement – perhaps ‘social nonmovement’ (Bayat, 2010) – is silent and barely visible to the public eye.
+A powerful response to female precarization, the loneliness of nuclear family and solo parenting, as well as to the neoliberal fragmentation of care, space and time (Del Olmo, 2013), this movement – perhaps a ‘social nonmovement’ (Bayat, 2010) – is silent and barely visible to the public eye.
 Like most movements of reproductive commoning and care, the recent movement of childcare commoning is however well aware of itself and the predicaments it struggles to overcome.
 From economic, material, social and subjective phenomena to the shortcomings of second wave feminism’s orientation towards wages and labor market integration, the new feminisms emerging after the 15M want to build different relations and scenarios of reproduction.
 Activists began to politicize the notion of the retaguardia, the rearguard:

 How do we make the revolution starting from the rearguard?
 The mothers alone.
 Crisscrossed by the crisis, by the generalized looting of all that’s public, but also by a social awakening that’s more pressing each time.
 (Malo et al., 2016)